 |Botswana||Marshall Island||South Africa|

 Unofficial Transcripts | Required for Initial Admission Decision

-- We do not require official transcripts for: (1) Degree programs completed at Baruch College or other City University of New York (CUNY) college within the last five years, (2) study abroad programs, or (3) transcripts from institutions where you took and transferred in 10 credits or less into your final degree program
+- We do not require official transcripts for: (1) Degree programs completed at Baruch College or other City University of New York (CUNY) colleges from 2008 onwards, or (2) study abroad programs.

 - International Applicants: If you are applying with a degree from outside the United States, please visit our International Applicants page to see whether you need to have your transcript evaluated by an outside agency.

 If you receive an offer of admission, you will then be required to provide official transcripts.
 The issuing institution must mail or electronically send your official transcript to Zicklin’s Office of Graduate Admissions.

 - Email to: ZicklinGradAdmissions@baruch.cuny.edu (via a secure service such as Scrip-Safe or National ClearingHouse)